Elizabeth Warham Forster

 Elizabeth Warham Forster (23 December 1886– 1 January 1972) was an American nurse, who served on the Navajo Reservation, as a public health nurse for the tribe.
 She was innovative in that she encouraged the Navajo to use their traditional healing methods and rituals and saw them as complementary parts of the healing process.
 She later became the Colorado State Supervisor for the Emergency Recovery Administration.
-She was the long-time companion of photographer Laura Gilpin, who became noted for taking photographs of the Navajo, after Forster introduced her to their culture.
+She was the long-time partner of photographer Laura Gilpin, who became noted for taking photographs of the Navajo, after Forster introduced her to their culture.

 Early life

-Elizabeth Warham Forster, known as "Betsy", was born on December 23, 1886 in Georgetown, South Carolina to Farinda Carey (née Payne) and Charles Warham Forster.
+Elizabeth Warham Forster, known as "Betsy", was born on December 23, 1886, in Georgetown, South Carolina to Farinda Carey (née Payne) and Charles Warham Forster.
 She was the middle child of five siblings: Alexius Mador Forster (1880–1954), Farinda Fairfax Forster (1882–1922), Emily Fairfax Forster Stuart (1888–1974) and Katherine Herbert Forster (1891–1905).
 Through her mother, the family was distantly related to George Washington.
 She enrolled in nursing courses at Union Memorial Hospital of Baltimore, Maryland and graduated in 1912.
 Continuing her education, she then studied public health nursing at Johns Hopkins University.